avodonosov/datomic-helpers/README.md

 Extends `data-map` with `:db/id` attribute.

-If a `data-map` key refers to another map, the reference value is replaced by :db/id of the child map processed recursively.
+If a `data-map` key refers to another map, the reference value is replaced by `:db/id` of the child map processed recursively.

-If a key refers to a vector, the vector is processed in similar fasion - all its map elements are replaced by :db/ids assigned to them in recursive processing.
+If a key refers to a vector, the vector is processed in similar fasion - all its map elements are replaced by `:db/ids` assigned to them in recursive processing.

 All other values (numbers, strings, dates, etc) are left as is.

-This processing turns every map encountered during the recursive processing into a valid Datomic transactoction map.
+This processing turns every map encountered into a valid Datomic transactoction map.

 Returns a sequence of all those transaction maps, which may be passed to `datomic.api/transact` to populate